bell-boy/bell-boy.github.io/_posts/2026-04-03-fnos-vs-unets-a-comparision.md

 but it's not invariant to the resolution of the input and output functions.
 Additionally, it can be computationally expensive to capture long-range dependencies in the input function using discrete convolution, as it requires using large kernels or deep architectures.

-To get around these issues, let's first start by noting that all functions[^2] can be represented a finite weighted sum of sinusoids oscillating at different frequencies, which is the basis of the Fourier transform[^3].
+To get around these issues, let's first start by noting that all functions[^2] can be represented as a finite weighted sum of sinusoids oscillating at different frequencies, which is the basis of the Fourier transform[^3].

-This representation is known as the frequency domain representation of the function, and it allows us to represent functions in a way that is independent of the discretization used for the input and output functions.
+This representation is known as the frequency domain representation of the function, and it allows us to represent functions in a way that is independent of the resolution used for the input and output functions.
 It additionally has the nice property that convolution in the spatial domain corresponds to pointwise multiplication in the frequency domain, which allows us to perform convolution efficiently.

 We'll define our weights $w_t$ to be the frequency domain parameterization of some function.
 So $w_t : R^{in} \rightarrow R^{hidden}$ is stored as the coefficients of the sinusoids.
 We can define $(\mathcal{F}_{w_t}v_t)(x) = \int v_t(x)w_t(x - y)dy$ and compute it as follows[^4]: